 Almond trees are wonderful assets to have in the garden or orchard.
 Store bought nuts don’t come cheap, and having your own personal tree is a fantastic way to always have almonds on hand without breaking the bank.
-But what do you do if your beloved tree isn’t flowering, let alone producing nuts?
+What do you do if your beloved tree isn’t flowering, let alone producing nuts?
 Keep reading to learn more about what to do when your almond tree won’t bloom.

 Reasons for an Almond Tree Not Blooming